pse-workshop/pse-workshop.github.io/2027/index.md

 ---

 The *Perspectives on Scientific Error* workshop series brings together researchers from across disciplines to examine the nature, causes, and consequences of error in science — and what can be done about it.
-PSE9 will be the ninth edition, held annually since 2017 across institutions in Europe and beyond.
+PSE9 will be the ninth edition, held annually since 2017 across institutions.

 ## Stay Updated